frederickaplan/fdh/files/PART2/fdh-2-3.md

 ## Spellings

-Modern languages are taught in school, well-documented by grammars and dictionnaries.
+Modern languages are taught in school, well-documented by grammars and dictionaries, which are a relatively new invention (the first widely-accepted dictionaries in Europe only emerged at the end of the 17th Century).

 Modern languages have standard orthographies.
 This makes it possible to correct misspellings.

 Large amount of text are available for modern languages.
-Even for small languages, there are typically large newspaper or adminstrative corpora to train train text processing techniques.
+Even for small languages, there are typically large newspaper or administrative corpora to train train text processing techniques.

 Historical languages often do not benefit from a standard orthography.
 A word may be spelled differently by the same author in the same text.
-Most Text Processing techniques assume that a word is always written in the same way.
+Most Text Processing techniques assume that a word is always written in the same way – hence the difficulty of historical language processing.

 Spelling variation exist in modern language (e.g. American vs British spellings) but is much rather and well documented.

 Spelling is not limited to the spelling of individual words, it also concern punctuation, abbreviations, hyphenation, word separation.
+The ambiguities in punctuation can often be lifted using standard rules, but those are hard to establish in a pre-standardised stage in a language.

 There are many examples of spelling change and rectification in French, Dutch, German, etc.

 This is also true for Chinese, Turkish, Korean, Mongolian.

 Change occurs diachronically but also synchronically.

-Often, most ancient text written in an historical form of the language get redocumented using the new form (sometimes more complex like in French)
+Often, most ancient text written in an historical form of the language get redocumented using the new form (sometimes more complex like in French).

 Most digital historical texts are not originals but transcriptions.
 Different types of transcriptions exist